1988 Nickel Value Checker: Errors List, “P”, “D” & ”S” Mint Mark Worth

 1988-S DCAM Nickel

-Understanding the design elements and physical characteristics of the 1988 nickel helps identify authentic specimens and assess their condition accurately.
-The following sections examine each aspect of the coin’s appearance and specifications for authentication and grading purposes.
+Understanding the design elements and physical specifications of the 1988 nickel helps you authenticate specimens and assess their condition accurately.
+The following sections walk through each side of the coin and its key measurements.

 The Obverse Of The 1988 Nickel

-On the 1988 Jefferson nickel’s obverse side, you can see a left-facing portrait of Thomas Jefferson, based on the bust by Jean-Antoine Houdon.
+On the 1988 Jefferson nickel’s obverse (front) side, you see a left-facing portrait of Thomas Jefferson based on Houdon’s famous bust.
+Every element of the obverse remained unchanged from 1966 onward once Schlag’s initials were added.

 Inscriptions on the obverse: